trussworks/Engineering-Playbook/practices/appeng/decision-values.md

 it's not a checklist,
 but general guidance.
 In this case,
-Postgres may not be a shining example of how to imporve accessibility, so you may choose to include/remove an example such as this:
+Postgres may not be a shining example of how to improve accessibility, so you may choose to include/remove an example such as this:

 > ...
 Postgres default internal types align well with common API level types